addinedu-ros-2nd/robot-repo-2/README.md

 <pre><code>$ ros2 run dynamixel_workbench_toolbox "executable_file_name"</code></pre>

-Don't forget to replace <file_name> with the actual name of the file you want to execute.
+Don't forget to replace "executable_file_name" with the actual name of the file you want to execute.

 ### 4-4.OpenManipulator controlled via keyboard
 Terminal #1 : Enables control of the Openmanipulator